 #3 Simon Gauzy [FRA] and Britt Eerland [NED] (34 countries)

-Do men tend to connect more to women?
-What about women connecting to men?
-These are the players with a highest percentage of friends from the other gender:
+Do men tend to connect more with women?
+What about women connecting with men?
+These are the players with the highest percentage of friends from the opposite gender:

 #1 Tianyi Jiang [HKG] (72.7 %) and Adina Diaconu [ROU] (54 %)